ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/cases/update.rst

 Update Cases
 ------------

-The basic format for updating a Case is:
+The following example illustrates the basic format for updating a Case:

 .. code::